ahessl/Final/README.md

 ![Source](Images/Source.png)

-For convenience, the function within _FunctionSpr.R_ is also listed below.
+For the convenience of visualization, the function within _FunctionSpr.R_ is also listed below.

 ```
 SpringDat.R <- function(path) {